imbelal/sql-script-runner/README.md

 ## Overview

-`SqlScriptRunner` is an Azure Function App that executes SQL scripts stored in Azure Blob Storage and uploads the results back to Blob Storage.
+`SqlScriptRunner` is a Function App that executes SQL scripts stored in Azure Blob Storage to a target SQL database and uploads the results back to Blob Storage.
 The function is triggered via HTTP requests and can handle multiple scripts in a single run.
 It leverages services to read SQL scripts from Blob Storage, execute the scripts on a SQL database, and upload the query results as CSV files back to Blob Storage.
+It supports MSSQL, PostgreSql and MySql database.

 ## Features